 |Graphic used with permission of Sodexho Marriott Services (who do, by the way, run the food services at Southern Nazarene University).|

 This graphic came from a Sodexho Marriott Services advertisement in a magazine.
-It appeared as a full-page ad in Hemispheres, the inflight magazine of United Airlines.
+It appeared as a full-page ad in Hemispheres, the inflight or onboard magazine of United Airlines.

 The advertisement noted the ways three people with different job responsibilities might describe a lightbulb: